-In addition, samples detected by the Influenza A assay can be further differentiated by Influenza A hemagglutinin subtype assays specific for: H1, H1 2009pdm, and H3.
-The panel contains one assay designed to detect Influenza A (FluA) and three HA subtyping assays (FluA/H1, FluA/H1 2009pdm, and FluA/H3).
+In addition, the panel contains one assay designed to detect the Influenza A matrix protein gene (FluA) and three Influenza A hemagglutinin (HA) subtyping assays (FluA/H1, FluA/H1 2009pdm, and FluA/H3).
+Influenza A can be detected by either the Influenza A (matrix gene) assay and/or the Influenza A hemagglutinin subtype assays specific for: Influenza A/H1, A/H1 2009pdm, and A/H3.
 The table below outlines possible assay results and the corresponding test reports.
-Indeterminate or Influenza A only (no subtype detected) results should be retested.